+ Klarna angels back climatetech; reader responses to Big Oil

 The move away from fossil fuels to low-carbon energy sources like wind and solar in recent years has disrupted this logic; you can’t just dial the sun up or down.
 This changes how energy systems must operate.

 “The world’s vying to increase renewable energy supply on the grid, but the problem is that most of these new renewables are intermittent.
 So energy supply is more volatile; pricing is more volatile.
-This is a massive problem to solve,” Will Dufton, principal at VC firm Giant Ventures, told Sifted’s Éanna Kelly ina recent Pro briefing on energy management tools.
+This is a massive problem to solve,” Will Dufton, principal at VC firm Giant Ventures, told Sifted’s Éanna Kelly in a recent Pro briefing on energy management tools.

 Nick de la Forge, founder and general partner at Planet A, tells Sifted that recent geopolitical circumstances have prompted SMEs to pay particular attention to this problem.
 “The Russian invasion of Ukraine, and according surges in gas prices and therefore energy prices, really shifted the attention of a lot of family-led businesses and enterprises towards energy management as a whole, because suddenly you really had to pay attention to costs.”